teifip/gke-demo/README.md

 7. [Protect the WebGUI with Google Sign-In](./docs/login.md)
 8. [Configure Cloud Armor for DDoS protection](./docs/ddos.md)

 This demo uses multiple billed resources on Google Cloud Platform.
-Please refer to the [cleaning-up section](./docs/cleaning.md) for further information, and for instructions on how to delete all the resources after you have finished with the demo.
+Please refer to the [cleaning-up section](./docs/cleaning.md) for further information and for instructions on how to delete all the resources after you have finished with the demo.